dacz/rxr-react/README.md

 import { connectWithState } from 'rxr-react';
 import MyContainer from './MyContainer';
 // lets's suppose that our userSelected$ stream was bound with next()
-// (see rxr createPushMessageFunctions) and is part of userActions
+// (see RxR createPushMessageFunctions) and is part of userActions
 // structure
 import userActions from './userActions';